Count Kasimir Felix Badeni

 Count Kasimir Felix Badeni (German: Kasimir Felix Graf von Badeni, Polish: Kazimierz Feliks hrabia Badeni; 14 October 1846 – 9 July 1909), a member of the Polish noble House of Badeni, was an Austrian statesman, who served as Minister-President of Cisleithania from 1895 until 1897.

 Many people in Austria, especially Emperor Franz Joseph, had placed great hope in Badeni's efforts to reform the electoral system and the language legislation in order to solve some fundamental problems of the multinational state, which eventually failed.

 Biography

-Kasimir Felix Badeni was born in Surochów near Jarosław (Jaroslau) in the Austrian Kingdom of Galicia and Lodomeria, the son of Count Ladislaus (Władysław) Badeni (1819–1888) and his wife Cecylia.
+Kasimir Felix Badeni was born in Surochów near Jarosław (Jaroslau) in the Austrian Kingdom of Galicia and Lodomeria, the son of Count Ladislaus Badeni (1819–1888) and his wife, Countess Cäcilie von Mier (1825–1897).
 Badeni studied law at the Jagiellonian University in Kraków and joined the Austrian civil service in 1866, serving in the Ministry of the Interior and in the Ministry of Agriculture.
 In 1871 he was appointed district commissioner (Bezirkshauptmann) in Żółkiew, later in Rzeszów.
 From 1879 he worked as court councillor and delegate of the Galician stadtholder in Kraków.

 Badeni retired to his country estates in 1866, nevertheless two years later he was appointed k.k. stadtholder of Galicia by Emperor Franz Joseph.
 During his tenure, he played a key role in the rapprochement between the Polish elite and the Ruthenians that came to be known as the "New Era".
 He was devoted to the Habsburg Monarchy and the Emperor as a firm conservative, which combined with his successes in Galicia impressed Franz Joseph.

-His son Ludwik Józef Władysław Badeni was married to Alice Elisabeth, née Ankarcrona (1889-1985), a daughter of the Swedish noble Oscar Carl Gustav Ankarcrona.
-After Badeni's death, she secondly married Archduke Karl Albrecht of Austria.
+On 21 October 1871, he married Maria von Skrzynsky (1850–1937), the only daughter of Ludwig, Ritter von Skrzynsky and his wife, Severyne Fredro.
+Their son, Count Ludwik Józef Władysław Badeni (1873–1916), a diplomat working at the Austro-Hungarian legation in Stockholm, was married to Alice Elisabeth Ankarcrona (1889–1985), a daughter of the Swedish noble Oscar Carl Gustav Ankarcrona.
+After Badeni's death, Alice secondly married Archduke Karl Albrecht of Austria.
+They also had a daughter, Countess Wanda Badeni (1874–1950), who married firstly to Count Adam Krasiński (d.
+1909) and secondly to Count Sigismund Zamoyski (1875–1931).